...

 Excellent Heat Stability

-During asphalt mixing, temperatures can exceed 180°C. Iron oxide pigments are capable of withstanding temperatures above 300°C without losing color strength or structural stability.
+When we mix asphalt the temperature can get very high over 180°C. Iron oxide pigments can handle temperatures above 300°C without losing their color or falling stability.

 Superior Weather and UV Resistance